 Ed Discussion was chosen as the Q&A replacement for the Piazza tool.
 Ed Discussion is an online communication tool that can be used to facilitate synchronous and asynchronous online discussions in a course.
 It supports customizable thread categories and subcategories, anonymous posting, private posts among instructors and TAs, LaTex, multiple computer programming languages, and much more.
-For users who used Piazza, see the Ed Discussion and Piazza comparison for key differences.
+For current or past Piazza users, see the detailed or simple version of the Ed Discussion and Piazza comparison chart for key feature differences.

 If Ed Discussion is not yet integrated with your Canvas course and you would like to use it, send a request to email@example.com.
 Once the Canvas Team has enabled Ed Discussion in your course, you can begin to set it up.
 Click on a link below to learn more about a certain topic or scroll through the guide to get started.

 Set Discussion Options Sync Roster Add Welcome Message